 - Suspension travel: 7.9" front/ 7.5" rear

-- Base MSRP: TBD ($11,450 in European markets)
+- Base MSRP: $9,999

-Next up is the Honda XL750 Transalp, Big Red's latest-and-greatest entry in the mid-size multi-cylinder adventure bike segment.
+Next up is the Honda XL750 Transalp, Big Red's latest and greatest entry in the mid-size multi-cylinder adventure bike segment.

 Quick Specs: